Why John Calipari has instructed Kentucky basketball to skip postgame handshake lines

 Email Jon Hale at jahale@courier-journal.com; Follow him on Twitter at @JonHale_CJ.

-This article originally appeared on Louisville Courier Journal: Kentucky basketball: Why UK players did not shake hands with Arkansas
+This article originally appeared on Louisville Courier Journal: Kentucky basketball: Why UK players are not shaking hands after games